Readit News logoReadit News

 That said, it might be a dumb idea!
 But I wanted to try it.

-jslakro · a year ago
+jslakro · 2 years ago

 If one uncheck and check again should claim it as checked

-scrumper · a year ago
+scrumper · 2 years ago

 Oh, that's a shame.
 The big willy I drew is only visible at exactly the width I have it set at.
 I wonder what random things I'm missing.
 It takes a while to reflow too so it's not like it's easy to resize the window and see in realtime what other people are ding.

-striking · a year ago
+striking · 2 years ago

 I think having to "scan" to identify images is kind of fun!
 And it means the artist gets to choose the width of their own art.
 A lot of folks have a common screen width so there are fewer combinations than you think.